zardus/cacher/README.md

 - module_name - the name of the module.
 Default: function.__module__
 - function_name - the name of the function.
 Default: function.__name__
 - version_name - the version of the function.
 Default: str(hash(f.__code__))
-- each - if this is True, the arguments to the function are cached and included in the filename
+- each - if this is True, the arguments to the function are cached and included in the filename.
+Default: False

 It also takes other options to determine how and when caches are saved: